Sujal561/nature-nudge-bot/README.md

 ## 🏆 About This Project

-EcoAssistant is an award-winning AI-powered sustainability platform developed by **Team Omen** for the Sustainable AI Hackathon 2024.
+EcoAssistant is an award-winning AI-powered sustainability platform developed by **Team Omen** for the Hack On Hills.
 Our mission is to make eco-conscious living accessible, personalized, and actionable for everyone.

 ### 🎯 Hackathon Categories
 - ✅ Best Sustainable Solution